 Media Super’s Board Performance Review Policy requires an annual assessment of the effectiveness of the Board and Board Committees and the contributions of individual directors.
 A survey of directors is undertaken each year with the overall results discussed by the Board at a subsequent meeting.
 The Board will determine appropriate action in relation to recommendations or suggestions that arise out of the evaluation process.
 The Board may appoint independent experts to perform this review.

 The Chair of the Board reviews the individual responses (and overall results) with each director in a series of one-on-one meetings each year.
 These sessions assist in setting individual training plans for each director, to manage skills gaps on the Board and to enhance each director’s understanding of all aspects of superannuation, their responsibilities under the law and their obligations to the fund’s members, staff and outsourced providers.

 In addition, an evaluation of the performance of senior management is undertaken each year.
-Performance was reviewed in July 2019 in respect of the 2018-2019 period.
+Performance was reviewed in July-September 2020 in respect of the 2019-2020 period.